IsmElnur/IsmElnur/README.md

 - 🔭 I'm currently looking for a job.

-- 🌱 I studied at Bauman MSTU and completed my studies at RUSS.
+- 🌱 I studied at Bauman MSTU and completed my studies at RSSU.

 - 📫 https://t.me/elnur_ism
 <!--